 People may have a "real" job, and do independent contracting or freelancing when they aren't at work, particularly if their jobs are part-time.
 Or, they may work on a contract full time, possibly at the employer's location or at your own home or office.

 Contract work usually lasts for a defined time frame -- typically weeks or months, sometimes (rarely) years in duration.
-Often, the timeframe changes, becoming longer or shorter than expected.
+Often, the time frame changes, becoming longer or shorter than expected.

-The work may also be completing a defined project for a specific price, and the timeframe may be days, weeks, or months.
+The work may also be completing a defined project for a specific price, and the time frame may be days, weeks, or months.
 There is usually a deadline by which date the work must be completed.
 But, if you finish sooner, you typically still get paid the same amount (depending on the wording of the contract, of course) as long as the project is completed.

 Working as a contractor can be an excellent way to fill the gap (for both the resume and bank account) between a previous job and the new full-time job you are seeking.
 With so many people unemployed, freelancing may be a good short-term solution that could develop into permanent self-employment.

-Contractors do not fall under the same IRS guidelines in the USA as employees, but your employer must comply with the IRS definition of a contract worker for you to work in that capacity.
+Freelancers do not fall under the same IRS guidelines in the USA as employees, but your employer must comply with the IRS definition of a contract worker for you to work in that capacity.

-Typically, the contractor provides all of his or her own tools (computer, uniforms or other special clothing that may be required, etc.) and takes responsibility for training, personally.
+Typically, the freelancer provides all of his or her own tools (computer, uniforms or other special clothing that may be required, etc.) and takes responsibility for training, personally.
 The contractor may work in their residence or at the employer's location, depending on the job and the agreement.

 The earnings of a person who is working as an independent contractor are subject to Self-Employment Tax.

 Be aware that your local government also will most likely have rules about what is a "contractor" opportunity and what is not.
 The reason is typically to protect workers from employer abuse, but that doesn't mean workers don't need to pay attention to the "rules" where ever you live.
-The smart thing to do before you launch a contractor/freelance career is to contact your local government to see how acceptable contracting is defined.

 In many cases, the only qualification you need to become a contractor or freelancer is to find a client willing to pay you to do the work.

-However, in other cases, you need to meet specific professional requirements and become licensed to do a job.
-For example, the fields requiring licenses typically include: attorneys, teachers, nurses, stock brokers, pharmacists, and big-rig truck drivers.
+The fields requiring licenses typically include: attorneys, teachers, nurses, stock brokers, pharmacists, and big-rig truck drivers.
 They may also include insurance agents, interior designers, social workers, and many other fields.

 Not surprisingly, working as a contractor or freelancer usually (but not always) involves signing a contract, and contracts vary widely in detail and in language.

-Most often, the contract will describe the work to be done and the timeframe in which it will be completed.
+Most often, the contract will describe the work to be done and the time frame in which it will be completed.
 It may also specify quality standards that may need to be met by the contractor.

 In addition, the contract should also obligate the employer hiring the contractor to pay for the work -- sometimes a lump sum, regardless of the amount of effort required, and other times an hourly rate for a specified period of time.
 You may also be able to have the employer pay you before the start of the job (rare), or at intervals specified in your contract based on time or achieving specific goals.

 Signing a contract is not trivial!
 You should definitely read every word of a contract before agreeing to it.
 If possible, have the contract reviewed by an attorney before you sign it.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
-Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn, and Google+.
+Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.